sframe-wg/sframe/draft-omara-sframe.md

 Extended Key Id Flag (X): 1 bit
      Indicates if the key field contains the key id or the key length.
 Key or Key Length: 3 bits
-     This field containts the key id (KID) if the X flag is set to 0, or the key length (KLEN) if set to 1.
+     This field contains the key id (KID) if the X flag is set to 0, or the key length (KLEN) if set to 1.

 If X flag is 0 then the KID is in the range of 0-7 and the frame counter (CTR) is found in the next LEN bytes: